guinea-pigg/Pagination_in_API_Documentation/chapters/Pagination_Styles_and_Patterns.md

 - [Keyset-based pagination](#Keyset-Based-Pagination),
 - [Page-based pagination](#Page-Based-Pagination).

+When an API returns a large amount of data, it can be challenging to view it all at once.
+For this reason the user can paginate the data by adding a new parameter to the query.

 ## Offset-Based Pagination <a id="Offset-Based-Pagination"></a>

-Offset-based pagination is one of the most straightforward pagination styles.
-It involves specifying a numeric offset (typically the number of records to skip) and a limit (the number of records to fetch) in API requests.
+Offset-based pagination is one of the most straightforward pagination styles used when it is important to retrieve a specific number of records.

+Offset-based pagination involves specifying a numeric offset (typically the number of records to skip) and a limit (the number of records to fetch) in API requests.
 For example, if you have a list of items and you want to retrieve items 11-20, you would set the offset to 10 and the limit to 10.

 However, offset-based pagination has its drawbacks.
 As the offset increases, the database needs to skip more records, which can lead to performance issues, especially with large datasets.